slipeer/synapse-ldap-password-provider/README.rst

 Case Sensitivity
 ----------------
 In most LDAP realizations login and email is case insensitive.
 But in matrix-org/synapse code matrixId and login is case sensitive (so user with login ``User`` can't auth with login ``USer``)
-My sydent fork https://github.com/slipeer/sydent returns mxid from LDAP reduced to lower case.
-This ldap_auth_provider also reduce user_id and email (i gues that phone number sonsist only froom digits) to lower case.
+This ldap_auth_provider reduce user_id and email (i gues that phone number sonsist only froom digits) to lower case.
-For this to work properly, it only remains apply to matrix-org/synapse patch `<synapse.login_symbol_case_tolower.diff>`_
+For this to work properly you may need to patch matrix-org/synapse with `<synapse.login_symbol_case_tolower.diff>`_

 Troubleshooting and Debugging